NetWatchInc/battlemaster/README.md

 # ⚔️ Battlemaster ⚔️

-Welcome, brave posters!
+Welcome, brave posters.
 In the world of Bluesky, every post is a potential battleground, every thread a possible duel to the end.
 Choose your label wisely.

 ## 🏹 Labels

 - **PvP**: For the keyboard warriors who thrive in the trenches of the replies.
-- **PvE**: For the users that just want to craft bits and not be bothered.
+- **PvE**: For the users who just want to craft bits and not be bothered.
 - **RP**: For those who found themselves on the wrong server.

 ## 🏆 Contributing